NexPlayer/Android-SDK/properties.md

 This must be one of the following values:

-- **LOW\_LATENCY\_BUFFEROPTION\_NONE (0x00000000)** The latency value is set by INITIAL\_BUFFERIN
-    G\_DURATION and RE\_BUFFERING\_DURATION of NexProperty.
+- **LOW\_LATENCY\_BUFFEROPTION\_NONE (0x00000000)** The latency value is set by INITIAL\_BUFFERING\_DURATION and RE\_BUFFERING\_DURATION of NexProperty.
 It should set the reliable value depending on the bitrate of content and network environment.
 - **LOW\_LATENCY\_BUFFEROPTION\_AUTO\_BUFFER (0x00000001)** The latency value is calculated by the player at runtime.
 During playback, the latency may increase or decrease because it may change depending on the network environment.
 - **LOW\_LATENCY\_BUFFEROPTION\_CONST\_BUFFER (0x00000002)** The latency value is calculated by the player at the beginning of playback and maintains the value unchanged during playback.
 The latency increases more than when using Auto Buffer Mode, but the rebuffering will be reduced and will try to maintain constant latency after rebuffering.

 **Type:** unsigned integer